nwtgck/ts-copyable-npm/README.md

 A npm package making your class copyable.

-This package is inspired by `.copy` in Scala case-class
+Inspired by `.copy` in Scala case-class

 ## How to install